bugii/SME-Group1/README.md

 #### Introduction to MicroDepGraph

-For ansewering RQ4 we focused on using the tool MicroDepGraph, this tool when used on a java project based on docker will present an output representing the architecture of the project based on the dependencies the project has.
+For answering RQ4 we focused on using the tool MicroDepGraph, this tool when used on a java project based on docker will present an output representing the architecture of the project based on the dependencies the project has.

 #### Methodology